mroughan/SurrealNumbers.jl/README.md

 ![2x2 = 4](/test/test_dot_x43.svg)

-The other pieces are the standard things you expect to be able to do with numbers, e.g. round, sign, isinteger, ...

-I probably haven't implemented all of these, but hopefully enough that any others can be easily added.
+The other pieces of the toolkitare the standard things you expect to be able to do with numbers, e.g. round, sign, isinteger, ...
+I haven't implemented all of these, but hopefully enough that any others can be easily added.

 There are two approaches: one is to use intrinsic surreal arithmetic, e.g. `sign` and `abs` are implemented using native surreal arithmetic and operators.
 The result is that they looks almost exactly like it would for any other number.